wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 can decrease program execution time**.

 Unfortunately, most real-world programs do not have ideal parallelism behavior.
-In other words, they don't run $p$ times faster when executed on $p$ cores.
+In other words, they do not run $p$ times faster when executed on $p$ cores.
 Instead, they execute less than $p$ times faster.
 This may seem surprising, but comes about due to many reasons.
 For instance, when two